 However, it did not enter into large-scale quantitative easing (QE) as many developed market central banks did.
 It shifted to a tighter policy bias in late 2020 after the economy recovered from the Covid shock and refocused on deleveraging and regulatory reforms.

-As headwinds to growth have intensified again since Q2 2021 due to Covid flare-ups and the regulatory tightening effects, policy has returned to an easing bias.
+However, as headwinds to growth have intensified again since 2Q21 on the back of Covid flare-ups and the regulatory tightening effects, policy has returned to an easing bias.

 Against almost all analysts’ expectations (except ours) of a tiered (or selective) cut in the RRR in July, the central bank delivered a blanket cut, signalling a clear policy shift.
 As growth momentum slows and regulatory tightening intensifies, there will likely be more moves to ease liquidity.
 This should help stabilise economic growth.